Post may contain affiliate links. Read our legal page for more information.

 It was getting late in the day and the weather was turning worse.
 But we could see snow capping the Great Western Tiers mountains off in the distance as we drove through Chudleigh.
 We just had to work out how to reach it.

-We knew the Devil’s Gullet was high up on the Great Western Tiers plateau and would be our best chance to see snow that day.
+Knowing the Devil’s Gullet was high up on the Great Western Tiers plateau and would be our best chance to see snow that day.
 We headed in that direction.

 We need a 4WD